 We operate global interactive electronic marketplaces designed to enable market participants to trade financial instruments and other products instantaneously, more effectively and at a lower cost than traditional trading methods.
-Of the 9,000,000 shares of Class A common stock offered by this prospectus, we are offering 6,000,000 shares and the selling stockholder, Cantor Fitzgerald Securities, is offering 3,000,000 shares.
+Of the 8,500,000 shares of Class A common stock offered by this prospectus, we are offering 6,000,000 shares and the selling stockholder identified in this prospectus under "Principal and Selling Stockholders" is offering 2,500,000 shares.
 We will not receive any proceeds from the sale by the selling stockholder of shares of our Class A common stock.

 No public market currently exists for our Class A common stock.
-See "Underwriting" for a discussion of the factors considered in determining the initial public offering price.
-Our Class A common stock has been approved for quotation on the Nasdaq National Market under the symbol "ESPD."
+We estimate that the initial public offering price per share will be between \$17.00 and \$19.00.
+We have applied to have our Class A common stock approved for quotation on the Nasdaq National Market under the symbol "ESPD."
+See "Underwriting" for a discussion of the factors to be considered in determining the initial public offering price.